thesephist/sistine/content/docs/tpl.md

 - `{{ foo.bar.2 }}` (prints `30`)
 - `{{ foo.baz.quux }}`

 Accessing an undefined or null value will not error -- it will simply render an empty string.
+This behavior is nice for dealing with optional values, like `page.draft` which may be usually false.

 ### Conditional if/else expressions